Jmeza01/eResume/README.md

 #  eResume and Web Development Project

 ## Please <a href="https://jmeza01.github.io/eResume/">Click Here</a> to access my eResume!

-# Technologies Used for creating this static website 📚:
+# Technologies used for creating this static website 📚:
 									- ReactJS 📝 <br>
 									- Fetch API 💻 <br>
 									- DOM 🔨 <br>